mksahakyan/dcache-api-rest/README.md

 ```
 ##### Example: Limiting files number in the list

-> The number of the files in the list could be limitted by specifaing the range in Json object.
+> The number of the files in the list could be limitted by specifaing the **range** structure.

 ##### Request

 ```sh

 POST  http://localhost:2880/api/v1/LIST/getFilesbyRange/public